What Graphs are 2-Dot Product Graphs?: Introduction

-Since there exist trees of dot product dimension $3$, neither all outerplanar nor all planar graphs are \ddpg{2}s.
-However, Kang~\etal\cite{KLMS11} proved tight bounds of~$3$ and~$4$, respectively, on the dot product dimension of these graphs; they also showed that every planar graph of girth at least~5 is has dot product dimension $3$ and that this does not hold if the girth is~4.
-Li and Chang~\cite{LC13} showed that every wheel on six or more vertices has dot product dimension~$3$ (a \emph{wheel} is a graph obtained from a cycle by adding a dominating vertex).
+Fiduccia~\etal\cite{FSTZ98} also proved that every tree is a $3$-dot product graph, and there exist trees of dot product dimension $3$.
+This implies that neither all outerplanar nor all planar graphs are \ddpg{2}s.
+Kang~\etal\cite{KLMS11} significantly strengthened this observation and proved that every outerplanar graph is a $3$-dot product graph and every planar graph is a $4$-dot product graph.
+Moreover, Kang~\etal showed that looking at the girth of the graph yields strong insight into the {\dpd} of planar graphs: every planar graph of girth at least~$5$ is a $3$-dot product graph, whereas there exist planar graphs of girth~$4$ with dot product dimension~$4$.
+Recall that the girth of a graph $G$ is the length of a shortest cycle of $G$.

+For cycles, we obtain the following result by combing results of Fiduccia~\etal\cite{FSTZ98} for cycles of length not equal to~5 and Li and Chang~\cite{LC13} for the cycle of length~5.